WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 - Low priority project for Facebook from an outsider point of view: ImmutableJS (another Facebook project) for example does not have an official Flow interface file.
 - The documentation is somewhat incomplete
 - Flow runs a server in the background which needs to be restarted manually, e.g. when adding a new interface file.
 Forgetting this will lead to some head-scratching error messages.
 - Flow is not super compatible with Babel and es6-lint.
-E.g. `function returns_func(): function` works in Flow but not in Babel because `function` is not a valid annotation in Babel (syntax error).
+E.g. "`function returns_func(): function`" works in Flow but not in Babel because `function` is not a valid annotation in Babel (syntax error).

-Now that Flow supports ES6, it's mostly lacking in tooling and documentation.
+I.e. now that Flow supports ES6, it's mostly lacking in tooling and documentation.

 Writing interface files is OK (well maybe not all of [Lodash](https://lodash.com/docs) in one go) but it would be nice to have a good reference on how to write proper interface files, and to have Facebook provide interface files for their own projects.
-The only official files we found are part of Flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) and hasn't been updated yet to 0.14.
+The only official files we found are part of Flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) and those haven't been updated to React 0.14 yet.

-While this conclusion sounds overly critical, we really like the idea behind Flow and hope that its community gets larger.
+While this article sounds overly critical, we really like the idea behind Flow and hope that its community grows.
 We are on the fence for using Flow in the product we are working on.

 We are going to work on the TypeScript article soon and the article should be available in a couple of weeks.
 In the meantime, if you are using Flow (or used it and gave up), we want your opinions!